 10. Add garden cushions to make your outdoor dining area comfy

 Get a couple of nice outdoor cushions, scatter them over your garden furniture – hey, presto, a brand new look for your garden.
 They're great for upping the comfort level of your al fresco dining, too, especially if you have a bistro set.
-This outdoor dining area has been updated with cushions by Laura Ashley.
-Find out how to create an outdoor dining area in our guide and be inspired by these gorgeous outdoor dining areas.
+This outdoor dining areas has been updated with cushions (opens in new tab) by Laura Ashley.

 11. Feed the lawn

-It's true that it's very easy to make a bird feeder out of an old plastic bottle; but then you can get a bird feeder that looks like a work of art.
-The Hanging Steel Bird Feeder by The New Eden, for example, definitely falls in the latter category.
-We have more of the best bird feeders in our buyer's guide.
+It's true that it's very easy to make a bird feeder out of an old plastic bottle; but then you can get some that look like a work of art.
+Plus, the wildlife that will come with it is a bonus.

 13. Create a mini vegetable garden

 Got a patch of garden that's not doing anything?
 Why not start a vegetable garden?
-It's very easy and suitable for a beginner, and it can even be done within containers; fresh veggies on your dinner table will be a bonus, too.
-Find advice in our guide to vegetable gardening for beginners.
+It's very easy and great gardening for beginners which can even be done within containers; fresh veggies on your dinner table will be a bonus, too.

 14. Plant up window boxes

 Another easy garden DIY project with lots of visual payoff: paint your shed.
 You can't go wrong with a lovely pale blue or duck egg shade for an instantly on-trend look.
-Discover more ways to use paint to brighten up your garden.
-Or if you're ready to take it up a notch and buy a brand new shed, check out the best garden sheds.
-This shed has been painted with Garden Shades by Cuprinol.
+This shed has been painted with Garden Shades (opens in new tab) by Cuprinol.
 And while you're at it, you might as well repaint your fence as well.
 To make the job (much) easier, use a paint sprayer.

-A water feature will instantly up the design game in your garden – and you don't need a massive garden to accommodate one.
+A garden water feature will instantly up the design game in your garden – and you don't need a massive garden to accommodate one.
 Choose a solar powered water bowl water feature – no costly or fussy installation, and no energy bills, although you may want a battery backup in case there isn't enough sun to generate the energy for the pump that moves the water around.
-Find out more in our comprehensive guide to garden water features.

 Use arches over pathways and wigwams and obelisks in borders to give the garden height.
 Why?
-Doing so will make the garden as a whole feel greener and bigger – and taller planting can provide you with added privacy, too.
+Vertical gardening will make the garden as a whole feel greener and bigger – and taller planting can provide you with added privacy, too.
 Grow climbers like roses and sweet peas over your new structures.
-For more info, see our advice on how to create a vertical garden.

 If your brick garden walls are showing their age, send succulents to the rescue.
 These pretty plants are also quite undemanding and will thrive even in gaps in your brickwork.
 To plant your succulents, push them in gently, first prepping the holes with a bit of grit or vermiculite.
 Then just leave them to it, as they don't need any watering.
 You can also plant them up in a frame and hang it up on your fence (shown below) to create a pretty focal point.